 - An official transcript must be submitted to OTCAS from each institution the applicant has attended and/or is currently attending.
 Official transcripts must be received directly from the issuing institution(s).

-- All fall/winter term 2020 transcripts should be directed to OTCAS.
+- All fall/winter term 2021 and prior transcripts should be directed to OTCAS.

 - Three letters of recommendation.